The Glossary – Mindfulness and Meditation Terminology

 Nondual Awareness (NDA) – A mental state that is the goal of many forms of traditional meditation.

-Ontology – A foundational concept of Western science, based on principles articulated by Aristotle.
+Ontology – A foundational concept of Western science based on principles articulated by Aristotle.

 Prefrontal cortex – Part of the brain responsible for decision-making, problem-solving, and controlling emotions.
 Studies have shown that meditation can have a number of positive effects on the prefrontal cortex, including increasing the thickness of this area of the brain.

-Post Traumatic Stress Disorder (PSTD) – An anxiety disorder caused by exposure to traumatic events.
+Post-Traumatic Stress Disorder (PSTD) – An anxiety disorder caused by exposure to traumatic events.
 A condition which is treated.

 Prosocial behaviour – A term used to describe actions intended to benefit others, such as sharing resources, volunteering, and contributing to good causes.
 However, there is a general understanding of what is termed prosocial.
 Many grey areas make the term’s scientific use problematic, for example, the use of philanthropy to maximise tax liabilities or self-promotion.

-The Religion of Science (RoS) – A philosophical school that claimed a congruence between scientific and religious knowledge systems.
+The Religion of Science (RoS) – A philosophical school that claims a congruence between scientific and religious knowledge systems.
 Linked with Paul Carus’s work at the start of the 20th century, Zen scholar D.T Suzuki was also highly influenced by the concept.

 Replication Crisis – The social sciences and medicine have been dogged by problems replicating (repeating) the results of scientific studies over the last twenty years.
 Without replication, scientific claims remain limited and preliminary at best.
 Unfortunately, the science of meditation has also suffered from many one-off unreplicated papers.